-The stark natural beauty of Lake Superior beckons to all types of travelers; the AmericInn Ashland Hotel offers accessible whirlpool suites and lakeside suites.
-Nearby, the guest rooms at Ashland’s Super 8 Motel have roll-in showers along with TDD technology and special alarm clocks for folks with hearing or visual impairments.
+Enjoy the awe-inspiring beauty of Lake Superior in northern Wisconsin and stay a while with friends and family to make the most of this scenic area of the state.
+The AmericInn Ashland Hotel offers wheelchair accessible whirlpool suites and lakeside suites with a breathtaking view of the water.
+Nearby, the rooms at Ashland’s Super 8 Motel have roll-in showers along with telecommunication for the deaf (TDD) technology and special alarm clocks for folks with hearing or visual impairments.

 For outdoor adventures, take the wheelchair accessible Madeline Island Ferry from Bayfield across Lake Superior to discover the spectacular Apostle Islands National Lakeshore.
 On Madeline Island, you and your crew can soak up the sun at Big Bay State Park and borrow a beach wheelchair to explore the sandy shoreline or stick to the wheelchair accessible mile-long boardwalk that also runs along the coast.

 Immerse yourself in nature at the accessible campsites on Sand Island and Stockton Island that include tent pads, boardwalks and wheelchair accessible restrooms.

 The Northwoods of Wisconsin are perfect for vacationing in every season, with miles of towering forests and gorgeous lakes.
 For the classic cabin experience, stay at the Sunrise Lodge in Land O’ Lakes that offers six wheelchair accessible cabins and accessible docks with ramps perfect for hours of fishing with family and easy boarding onto rentable pontoon boats for sunny days spent together on the water.